J2Ski USA J2Ski logo

 Snow unlikely

-Cloudy first, fair then light drizzle, clear spells later.
+Fair first, clear sky then light drizzle, clear sky later.

 Forecast times for Wengen are in Zurich (Europe/Zurich) time zone.